openaq/openaq-design-system/DEVELOPMENT.md

 **Important:** If you need to install new node modules, install them as **dependencies** if they are for the `openaq-design-system` and as **devDependencies** if they're for the sandbox.

 ## Deployment
-The .travis.yml file enables the usage of [Travis](http://travis.org) as a test and deployment system.
+The .circleci/config.yml file enables the usage of [Circle CI](http://circleci.com/) as a test and deployment system.
-In this particular case, Travis will only publish new versions to the npm registry.

 ## Linting
 Code follows the `semistandard` code style and should be linted.
-- `npm run lint` - will run linter and warn of any errors.
+- `yarn lint` - will run linter and warn of any errors.